School of Graduate Studies (SGS) - Newark Health

 Carol S. Lutz, PhD

-Associate Professor, Department of Biochemistry and Microbiology, Rutgers NJMS
+Associate Professor, Department of Microbiology, Biochemistry and Molecular Genetics, Rutgers NJMS

-Assistant Dean for Curriculum, School of Graduate Studies, Rutgers SGS
+Associate Dean for Student Affairs, School of Graduate Studies, Rutgers SGS

 Office C696, Medical Science Building